-Next up, you will have to kill all Chrome’s background processes.
-This will be a prerequisite for the rest of the steps to deleting the browser’s data files.
+We will have to kill all Chrome’s background processes.
+This will be a prerequisite for the rest of the steps to uninstall and delete the browser’s data files.

-If you don’t stop these processes, it wouldn’t allow you to delete the associated Chrome files.
-Instead, it will throw the following error message “The action can’t be completed because the folder or a file in it is open in another program.”
+If you don’t stop these processes, you won’t be able to delete the associated Chrome files.
+Instead, it will throw the following error message: “The action can’t be completed because the folder or a file is open in another program.”

 Here are the steps to kill the background process: